ronnytorresmtz/vue-login/README.md

     * if email account does not exist, display a question mark as the avatar
 3. Integrate the Avatar Component to the Login Form Component
 4. Install Laravel Passport
+5. Implement Vue Router Navigation Guard
-5. Interact with the Laravel API with Access Tokens using Laravel Passport
+6. Interact with the Laravel API with Access Tokens using Laravel Passport
-6. Implements CORS
+7. Implements CORS
 ### TODO
 1. Send a Mail with a token to reset the username